I thought I’d made up the title ‘marketing coach’. I was under the impression I might be the only one!

 - Online Course

-Personally, I like working with people for a minimum of 6 months.
+Personally, I like working one-to-one with people for a minimum of 6 months.
 That doesn’t mean that it’ll take 6 months to see the benefit, it means that we have the time to lock down the strategies, embed the new ways of working and make sure the path to success is secured.

 When I’ve worked with people for less time; it’s frustrating.
 Just as we get going, our time is up.